NREL/OpenStudio-ERI/docs/source/workflow_inputs.rst

   .. [#] If AttachedToZone provided, it must reference a conditioned ``Zone``.
   .. [#] AttachedToZone only required if zone-level and space-level HVAC design load calculations are desired (see :ref:`zones_spaces`).
-  .. [#] UnitLocation choices are "conditioned space", "basement - unconditioned", "basement - conditioned", "attic - unvented", "attic - vented", "garage", "crawlspace - unvented", "crawlspace - vented", "crawlspace - conditioned", "other exterior", "other housing unit", "other heated space", "other multifamily buffer space", "other non-freezing space", "roof deck", "manufactured home belly", or "unconditioned space".
+  .. [#] UnitLocation choices are "conditioned space", "basement - unconditioned", "basement - conditioned", "attic - unvented", "attic - vented", "garage", "crawlspace - unvented", "crawlspace - vented", "other exterior", "other housing unit", "other heated space", "other multifamily buffer space", "other non-freezing space", "roof deck", "manufactured home belly", or "unconditioned space".
   .. [#] If UnitLocation not provided, defaults based on the distribution system:

          \- **Air**: supply duct location with the largest area, otherwise "conditioned space"